 Ordering of Contents:

-- Abstract.
-A one-paragraph summary of the paper’s content.
+- Abstract: A one-paragraph summary of the paper’s content.
 The abstract should be descriptive and not exceed 250 words.
-It is placed on p.
-2, with the title Abstract, in boldface and centered at the top of the page.
+It is placed on page 2, with the title Abstract, in boldface and centered at the top of the page.

-- Begin your paper’s text on p.
-3.
+- Begin your paper’s text on page 3.

 - Capitalize all major words in the titles of books and articles mentioned in text.
 Note: This is at variance with the format used in the reference list.